• Home

 • Easy – Just two mixing bowls and no mixer required!

-• Fast – These muffins can go from mixing bowl to muffin tins and then the oven in mere minutes!
+• Fast – These fudgy chocolate muffins can go from mixing bowl to muffin tins and then the oven in mere minutes!

 What is a chocolate muffin?

 Chocolate muffins are a single-serving quick bread made with a batter containing flour, egg, milk, cocoa powder, chocolate chunks (or chips) and a chemical leavening agent, such as baking soda, baking powder or both.
 Chocolate muffins are slightly sweet and savory in taste with a slightly fudge-like center.
-The muffins can also include a variety of tasty mix-ins, such as orange zest, nuts or raspberries to name a few.
+These muffins can also include a variety of tasty mix-ins, such as orange zest, nuts, or raspberries, to name a few.
+Chocolate muffins with both cocoa powder and chocolate baking chips are known as double chocolate chip muffins.

-What’s the difference between a chocolate muffin and a chocolate cupcake?
+What’s the difference between a chocolate muffins and cupcakes?

 Chocolate muffins and chocolate cupcakes are very similar – they’re both made of a batter containing flour, egg and chemical leavening agents; however, there are slight variations between the two that make them very different!